 Legal & General worked in close partnership with the sponsor and trustee to manage this transaction which incorporated both asset transition and deferred premiums features.

 Cardano was the strategic advisor to Walgreens Boots Alliance and lead broker for the transaction, while Baker McKenzie provided legal advice.
-Aon was strategic adviser, lead investment adviser and broker for the transaction representing the trustee, while Sackers provided legal advice.
+Aon was the strategic adviser, lead investment adviser and broker for the transaction representing the trustee, while Sackers provided legal advice.
 Slaughter and May and Simmons & Simmons provided legal advice to Legal & General.

 Alan Baker on behalf of Law Debenture, as chair of trustee for Boots Pension Scheme, said the agreement with Legal & General added protection to scheme members’ long-term benefits by removing market uncertainty and other financial exposures.